 On average, a Swiss supermarket has 30,000 different food items on its shelves.
 New products and foods regularly make their appearance there.

-This change and all the other content of the new food law of June 2014 (date of entry into force: May 1, 2017) are aimed at aligning with European Union (EU) legislation.
-The level of consumer protection introduced by European legislation is not just one of the highest in the world—the EU is also the main export market for Swiss products.
+Any product that is not prohibited by law can be marketed, as long as it is safe.
+This approach, provided for in the new food law, which took effect in 2017, is aimed at aligning with European Union (EU) legislation.
+Not only is the level of consumer protection provided by European legislation one of the highest in the world - the EU is also the main export market for Swiss products.

 The limits of the authorization in principle